Omar A-R

 Architecture

 A Replit Project is a collaboration primitive that allows teammates to work on an app together without interfering with each other's environments.
 Structurally, it is a collection of Repls that have shared version history.
 Collaborators can fork a source Repl, work in their own environment, then merge changes back when ready.
-Built on Git, it is essentially a centralized, cloud-native version of trunk-based version control.
+It is built on Git, so it is essentially a centralized, cloud-native version of trunk-based version control.

 A key benefit of the project primitive is that all ongoing work is viewable in one place.
 You can see the current state of main and all downstream development forks.
 These Repls remain cloud multiplayer environments, so you can see who is coding live in them, giving each Repl a sense of place.
 You can view your entire team's location live on the environment tree.